5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 ### How Ivy Bridge systems are affected
 In macOS Ventura, support for CPU families prior to Kaby Lake was dropped.
 For Ivy Bridge systems this affects CPU Instructions (missing AVX 2.0 instructions), CPU Power Management (removed `ACPI_SMC_PlatformPlugin`), integrated Graphics and Metal support.
 So what we will do is prepare the config with the required patches, settings and kexts for installing and running macOS Ventura and then add iGPU/GPU drivers in Post-Install using OpenCore Legacy Patcher.

+> [!NOTE]
-> **Note**: Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
+> Check out the [list of things that were removed macOS Ventura](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/998) and the impact this has on pre-Kaby Lake systems.
 But keep in mind that this was written for real Macs so certain issues don't affect Wintel machines.

 **This guide allows you to**: